Earth's Magnetic Field

 Findings

-The Psychological Magnetic Map
+The Psychological Magnetic Map aka the North-South Map

 Psychological Magnetic Map

-The psychological magnetic map links magnetoreception to psychiatric disorders.
+The Psychological Magnetic Map links magnetoreception to psychiatric disorders.
 Psychiatric symptoms are navigational tools, directing me to my “magnetic” home.
 My home is colored yellow, and is known as the Happy Zone.
 It’s the smiley face zone.
 The size of my magnetic home (its north-south distance) varies.
 I’ll discuss what causes this variation in size later.

 What feelings do you associate with the color blue?
 How about being depressed or unhappy?
 The blue zone is my Negative Zone, in which I have negative symptoms.
 My Negative Zone is the area north of magnetic home.
 Negative symptoms include depression and related symptoms.
-I feel depressed mood and obsessive-compulsive symptoms in my Negative Zone.
+I feel depressed mood in my Negative Zone.

 When I think of hot, I think of the color red.
 The red zone is my Positive Zone, the zone in which I feel positive symptoms.
 My Positive Zone is the area south of magnetic home.
 Have you ever talked with someone who’s manic?
 Delusional?
 Anxious?
 These positive symptoms are signs of an overheated brain.
 I have tics in my Positive Zone.